RLHerbert/ucsb-cs24-sp17.github.io/_lab/lab01.md

 * If your partner shows up late, let your mentor know.
 Points will be deducted for students who don't show up on time.
 If you face difficulties with pair programming consult your mentor.

-## Step 1a: Do some initial git configurations (this step has to be done individually)
+## Step 1a: Do some initial ONE-TIME git configurations (this step has to be done individually)

 * On separate machines, log onto your account.